 You have to be careful about what items you buy, however.
 Be sure to check the expiration dates on the packaging.

 I would concentrate on canned, bottled, and frozen foods and drinks.
 Get as much as your storage space will allow when it comes to paper products and cleaning supplies.
-I do not recommend buying fresh foods in bulk unless you’re certain that you’ll be eating all of it within a week or so.
+I do not recommend buying fresh foods in bulk unless you’re certain that you’ll be eating all of them within a week or so.

 Buying in bulk is a small way to simplify your life, but it all adds up.